top of page

 This is the difference between sustainable, confidence-building training and exercise that simply wears you down.

-How to Strength Train Safely After 50
+How I Help My Clients to Strength Train Safely After 50

 Start With a Movement Assessment

-Before adding load, it’s important to understand:
+Before picking up a single dumb bell, it’s important to understand:

 • how well your joints move